ctrueden/equilibrium/_pages/calendar.md

 ### Trell

+On the islands of Trell, the year is sorted into 12 months of varying length:
+29 to 31 days, depending on the month.
+There are also two special days highlighting the days before the winter and summer solstices respectively.

+The months are named according to infernal ideals, with each month having an associated Asmodeal lesson known as a *slogan*, which are taught to Trell children to foster self-improvement and success as they develop.

 | Month          | Days | Season                | Objective | Slogan                                                   | Connotations                                                               |
 |----------------|------|-----------------------|-----------|----------------------------------------------------------|----------------------------------------------------------------------------|
 | Ursa           |    1 | Eve of winter         |           |                                                          |                                                                            |